Database Explorer

 .

-These methods also allow the use of special notations for accessing data from related tables.
+In these methods, you can also use special notations for accessing data from related tables.

 Escaping and Identifiers